Blood Feud (The Simpsons): Cultural references

 The composition and setting of the scene where Smithers and Dr. Hibbert discuss Mr. Burns' health is partially inspired by a scene from Citizen Kane where Kane talks to his wife Susan Alexander after she attempts suicide.
 Otto is heard humming "Iron Man" by Black Sabbath.
 The ghostwriter Mr. Burns hires mentions that he wrote "Like Hell I Can't".
-The title is a play on Sammy Davis, Jr.'s autobiography Yes, I Can.
+The title is a play on Sammy Davis Jr.'s autobiography Yes, I Can.
 Homer mistells the story of "Androcles and the Lion", instead referring to it as "Hercules and the Lion".
 A mural in the post office resembles Michelangelo's The Creation of Adam.
 Burns's line about getting "A frabulous, grabulous, zip-zoop-zabulous present" is similar to lines used in Dr. Seuss books.
 The scene where Homer dictates the angry letter to Mr. Burns, and the scene where he and Bart attempt to get it out of the mailbox, are inspired by the Honeymooners episode "Letter to the Boss".

 The location of Springfield is displayed in this episode, however, the State initials are JI (J and I letters) or Jl (J and small L).
-While the location of the Simpsons have been kept a secret for over 20 years it has been revealed that they live in Oregon.
-This is displayed in the letter Homer receives from C.M.Burns.
-Address is 1000 Mammon Ln.
-Springfield, (Basically J and Line). and illegible zipcode.
+This is displayed in the letter Homer receives from Mr. Burns.
+The address is 1000 Mammon Ln.
+Springfield, JI/Jl, with an illegible ZIP Code.